Referencing tools

 You still need to know the basics of when to reference - no referencing software will tell you when a reference is needed.

 You should always quality check references created for you by referencing tools or software to ensure they are free of error.
-Be cautious when using free referencing tools you find online as they may not match the university-approved Harvard style.
+Be cautious when using free referencing tools you find online as they may not match the university-approved Harvard style (Cite Them Right).
 You can find a Study Hub guide [DOCX] which gives more information on common errors to look out for.

 There are several different referencing software packages available